gaultier/blog/compile_ziglang_from_source_on_alpine_2020_9.md

 0.6.0+749417a
 ```

-## Support

-If you liked an article and you want to support me, and can afford it: [Donate](https://paypal.me/philigaultier?country.x=DE&locale.x=en_US)
+> If you liked this article and you want to support me, and can afford it: [Donate](https://paypal.me/philigaultier?country.x=DE&locale.x=en_US)

 </div>